Speakers and Sessions

 - Decrease substance abuse rates

-Much more than powerpoint-driven learning – get ready to experience these practices firsthand!
+This is much more than PowerPoint-driven learning – Get ready to experience these practices firsthand!
 Through interactive exercises, you'll feel the immediate impact on your energy, health, and sense of connection.
 Learn how organizations are already implementing these strategies to:

 Don't miss this opportunity to shape your workplace culture, improve health, and unlock the full potential of your team.